Skip to content

 Step 3: SEVIS Transfer or Change of Status

 After receiving admission, OPT students should transfer their SEVIS record from their previous institution to the new Day 1 CPT school.
-If you hold a visa type other than F1, you will need to apply for a change of status through the USCIS.
+If you hold a visa type other than F-1, you will need to apply for a change of status through the USCIS.
 SEVIS transfers can be completed within a few business days, while changing status typically takes about 3 months.

 Step 4: Enrollment & CPT Application